 This is key because people, generally, go online to get.
 Not give.
 So if you are able to give them something they are interested in — and that makes them feel important, appreciated, and fulfilled — they trust you more and, as proven here, are more likely to respond.
 This operates on the reciprocity effect where people are more likely to give after they have received something of value.

 Key point: Do not initially try to squeeze in a donation ask.
 Focus your content completely on serving the donor (using above approach)

-Integrated fundraising has immense benefits for you and your fundraising.
-Just using email can help boost offline revenue and multichannel donors are more valuable — both today and tomorrow — so integrating your fundraising, horizontally, is a must.
-Adding in some vertical integrating by using online ads, offline postcards, or specific content that ‘primes’ your donors can significantly boost total revenue and conversion rates without breaking the bank account, hiring more staff, or sending more mail and email.
+Multichannel marketing has immense benefits for you and your fundraising.
+Just using email can help boost offline revenue and multichannel donors are more valuable — both today and tomorrow — so integrating your fundraising horizontally is a must.
+Adding in some vertical integration by using online ads, offline postcards, or specific content that ‘primes’ your donors can significantly boost total revenue and conversion rates without breaking the bank account, hiring more staff, or sending more mail and email.

 More on Multichannel and Integrated Fundraising

 - Get the Free Research Study: The State of Multi-Channel Donor Communications

 - Watch the Free Webinar & Slides: Cultivate Your Donors Without Sending More Emails

 - Free Webinar Recording & Slides: Grow Your Revenue Without Asking for More Money